MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

 - *Expressions* can be used for *conditions*, and *statements* respectively blocks `{...}` for the *actions*.

-Further langage concepts of the UML Statechart are shown in the following example, where state `EngineRunning` has two substates as well as *entry*, *exit* *actions* and an *invariant*:
+Further language concepts of the UML Statechart are shown in the following example, where state `EngineRunning` has two substates as well as *entry*, *exit* *actions* and an *invariant*:

 <a name="example2"></a>
 ```
 statechart Car {
   initial state EngineOff;
-  state EngineRunning {      // state with substates
-    [!fuelIsEmpty]           // state invariant (Boolean expression)
+  state EngineRunning [!fuelIsEmpty] {  // state with substates and state invariant (Boolean expression)
     entry / {lightsOn(); }              // entry / exit action
     exit  / {lightsOff();}
     initial state Parking;              // substates
     state Driving;
   };
 }